 - The battery will be only charged when it is properly inserted in the label maker using the USB cable.

 - Do not place the battery close to fire or inside the vehicle when the temperature is quite high.

 - Do not charge the battery for more than three hours.

 - Charge your battery within the temperature range of up to +10 to -35 degrees Celcius.

 - Try to go for a branded DYMO battery for your label maker.

-- The label maker should be operated only at room temperature.
+- The label maker shoul class"p"d be operated only at room temperature.

 To maintain your battery for a prolonged time, look out for some signs on LabelManage battery to know about your battery status.

 - The battery icon will show discharging battery when your label maker is connected but still, the battery is not charging.

 - The battery icon indicates red color when the label maker is connected and there is an issue with the battery.